joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-02-19-pick-a-circle.md

 $$ P(\text{points form an interior circle}\rvert\text{diameter $r$}) \cdot P(\text{radius $r$}) $$

+let's do the second piece first. since we pick the points randomly, we can treat the $x$ and $y$ coordinates independently.

+[ drawing of two points separated by components 2r cos theta and 2r sin theta ]

-let's do the second piece first. since we pick the points randomly, we can treat the $x$ and $y$ coordinates independently. the probability of getting radius $r$ is the probability that the $x$ and $y$ components of the diameter form a vector of magnitude $2r.$
+the probability of getting radius $r$ is the probability that the $x$ and $y$ components of the diameter form a vector of magnitude $2r.$

 $$ P(\text{radius $r$}) = \int d\theta\, P(\text{$x_1-x_2 = 2r \cos\theta$})P(\text{$y_1-y_2 = 2r \sin\theta$}). $$